 The tropical Pacific remains in an ENSO-neutral state, with above-average SSTs present in the eastern Pacific Ocean, and near-average SSTs across the central and east-central part of the basin.
 The trend of ENSO based on prediction models indicates increasing chances of El Niño into the summer and fall of 2017.
 Over the Atlantic Ocean the long lasting North Atlantic cold blob extending from Labrador to Newfoundland and south of Iceland maintains its strong anomaly.
 Over the Mediterranean sea SST is uniformly warmer than normal.
-The very weak large scale signal and the low consistency among models make this seasonal forecast particularly uncertain.
+The absence of any clear driver in the climate system and therefore the very weak large-scale signal, together with the low consistency among models make this seasonal forecast particularly uncertain.